On some geometric properties of quasi-product production models: Quasi-product production models

-On the other hand, it is well known that the most common quantitative indices of production factor substitutability are forms of the elasticity of substitution \cite{MCF}.
-We recall that there are two concepts of elasticity of substitution: Hicks elasticity of substitution and Allen elasticity of substitution.
+On another hand, it is well known that the most common quantitative indices of production factor substitutability are forms of the elasticity of substitution \cite{MCF}.
+We recall that there are two concepts of elasticity of substitution: Hicks elasticity of substitution, denoted by $H_{ij}$ and Allen elasticity of substitution, denoted by $A_{ij}$, $i,j\in\{1,\ldots,n\}$, $i\neq j$.
 The function $H_{ij}:\mathbb{R}^n_+\rightarrow\mathbb{R}$ defined by